mbizhani/mbizhani.github.io/_drafts/docker02.md

 ## First Sample

-The following `yml` uses some images to illustrate various `docker-compose` features alongside the above `.env` file.
+In the following `yml`, some images are used to illustrate various `docker-compose` features alongside the above `.env` file.
 Before execution, run `docker network create main_net`.

 ```yaml